akorablov/project_data_jobs/README.md

 # Project Background

-Welcome to my analysis of the data job market, focused on Data Analyst roles.
-This project was driven by a personal goal to better understand job trends and skill demand in the analytics field.
-One limitation of the dataset is the limited availability of salary information in Czechia and Slovakia.
-This may be influenced by cultural factors in the region, where salary discussions are generally considered private and not commonly shared in the workplace.
+Welcome to my exploration of the data job market, with a particular focus on Data Analyst roles.
+This project was inspired by a personal goal: to better understand the trends, opportunities, and in-demand skills shaping the analytics profession.

-The dataset, provided through [Luke Barousse's Python Course](https://lukebarousse.com/python), contains job postings from a few years ago, including information on job titles, salaries for US, locations, and required skills.
-While the data is not current (2023), the analysis still offers valuable insights into market dynamics and helps build a strong foundation for future exploration.
+TThe dataset used for this analysis comes from [Luke Barousse's Python Course](https://lukebarousse.com/python) and includes job postings collected a few years ago.
+It provides valuable information on job titles, required skills, locations, and salary data—though salary figures are mostly available for positions in the United States.
+One notable limitation is the limited availability of salary data for Czechia and Slovakia, which restricts regional comparisons.

+Although the dataset is not up to date (the latest data is from around 2023), it still offers meaningful insights into broader market patterns and skill demand.
+This analysis serves as a strong starting point for anyone looking to understand the data analytics landscape and lays the groundwork for more targeted and current investigations in the future.

 # ⁉️Areas of Exploration